overbrowsing/pruner/README.md

 ## Performance

-This is a live project, and we are in the process of developing a methodology to evaluate the performance and parity of **`pruner.js`** and reliability of the calcualtor.
+This is a live project, and we are in the process of developing a methodology to evaluate the performance the utility and tools in this project.

 ## Contributing